The Brand Continuum

 It gives you a way to understand the brand you’re actually leading.
 Not the one you hope you’re leading.

-• Every decision moves it or holds it.
+2. Every decision moves it or holds it.

-• Every movement changes proportion.
+3. Every movement changes proportion.

-• Every shift affects meaning.
+4. Every shift affects meaning.

-• And every result, good or bad, follows from that structure.
+5. Every result, good or bad, follows from that structure.

 Frequently asked questions

-How is the Brand Continuum used in practice?
+How is The Brand Continuum used in practice?

-Is the Brand Continuum a personality test?
+Is The Brand Continuum a personality test?

 Who created the Brand Continuum?